 Lawrenceville Paternity and Legitimation Lawyer

 If you are interested in establishing parental rights as a father or seeking child support as a mother, an experienced Lawrenceville paternity lawyer can help.
 Crystal Wright Law has helped families facing complex family law issues in Lawrenceville, GA, for nearly a decade.
-Contact our law office at 404-594-2143 and schedule a free consultation for your paternity case.
+Contact our law office at 404-594-2143 and schedule a consultation for your paternity case.

 Paternity establishes the identity of a child’s biological father.
 This process, in turn, allows a mother to seek child support from the father or helps a father secure parental rights.
 Paternity can be a complex legal issue, but the legitimation process benefits both parents and the child.

 How Crystal Wright Law Can Help You Establish Paternity and Father’s Rights in Lawrenceville, GA

 Paternity is a highly sensitive issue.
 It can be overwhelming when the father of your child does not take legal and financial responsibility for the child.
 Likewise, it can be distressing when the mother of your child ignores or violates your parental rights.
 An experienced Lawrenceville family law lawyer can help.

 Our office in Lawrenceville, Georgia, can help with many aspects of paternity and legitimation:

 - Assist with paternity issues during a divorce

 - Assist fathers in seeking legal parental rights through paternity testing and legitimation